WatForm/fortress/examples/README.md

 ## Compiling and Running Examples
 Change to the `examples/` directory before running the following code.
 Make sure the `libs/` directory has been setup correctly.
+If you are on Windows use a semicolon to seperate paths in the -cp flag instead of a colon ie. `java -cp ".;libs/*" ...`

 ### Pigeonhole
 Run the following code to compile and run the Pigeonhole example.